JonathanReeve/jonreeve.com/content/posts/2015-05-10-macroetymology-of-portrait-paper.md

 livid yet comic remark here neatly illustrates the Germanic register used in this section: "She stuck her ugly old face up at me when she said it and I had my mouth full of tobacco juice.
-I bent down to her and *Phth!* says I to her like that" (30).
+I bent down to her and _Phth!_ says I to her like that" (30).
 With the notable exception of "tobacco," which is ultimately descended from an indigenous Haitian language, most of these words are monosyllabic and of Germanic origin.
 The rhythm here is faster, and the tone lighter.
-There is a certain playfulness evident in the onomatopoeia *Phth!*, a kind of neologism which we shall see is characteristic of Germanic Joyceanisms.
+There is a certain playfulness evident in the onomatopoeia _Phth!,_ a kind of neologism which we shall see is characteristic of Germanic Joyceanisms.

 ## Germanic